Seeing the Auto Hold button on your car? And you’re wondering:

 Brake Light: This post provides you with the reasons why the brake light is on and how to fix it.

-BMS Warning Light: A comprehensive article about BMS – a feature that helps you detect and monitor vehicles or other objects that may be in your blind spots.
+BSM Warning Light: A comprehensive article about BSM – a feature that helps you detect and monitor vehicles or other objects that may be in your blind spots.